 Think you might be interested?

-Then sign-up to learn more and ask questions.
-You are not committing to this entire program by signing up – this is just to learn more.
-Complete the registration survey and we will follow-up with you to tell you more about The Changemakers.
-Alternatively, contact Dustin Homan, 4-H Youth Development Educator, Purdue University Extension-Marion County, email@example.com
+Then enter your contact information at our online form and we'll follow-up with you.
+You are not committing to this program by giving us your information – this is just for you to learn more.
+Complete the form and we will follow-up with you.
+Alternatively, contact Dustin Homan, 4-H Youth Development Educator, Purdue University Extension-Marion County, firstname.lastname@example.org

 What is it?

-About eight sessions starting in June.
-We will gather together to learn, hear from and question guest speakers, and discuss:
+About eight sessions starting in April, 2021.
+We will gather together to socialize, learn, hear from and question guest speakers, have fun and discuss:

 - Empathy and community